chef-boneyard/inspec-aws-old/docs/resources/aws_iam_groups.md

 Use the `aws_iam_groups` InSpec audit resource to test properties of all or multiple groups.

-To test properties of a single group, use the `aws_iam_groups` resource.
+To test properties of a single group, use the `aws_iam_group` resource.

 <br>